John-Alex07/Java/README.md

 # Java.
-Change Branch fir Unit 2
+Change Branch for Unit 2